MacauleyMorgan/Project-Three/README.md

 ### Flask Framework

-The Flask Framework was used to create and initialise the app in order to run the server and to navigate through the site using routing and login functionality.
+The Flask Framework was used to create and initialize the app in order to run the server and to navigate through the site using routing and login functionality.

 ### Jinja Templating